Pre-algebra

-Pre-algebra is a common name for a course in middle school mathematics in the United States, usually taught in the 7th grade or 8th grade.
-The objective of it is to prepare students for the study of algebra.
-Usually algebra is taught in the 8th and 9th grade.
+Pre-algebra is a common name for a course taught in middle school mathematics in the United States, usually taught in the 6th, 7th, 8th, or 9th grade.
+The main objective of it is to prepare students for the study of algebra.
+Usually, Algebra I is taught in the 8th or 9th grade.

-As an intermediate stage after arithmetic, pre-algebra helps students pass certain conceptual barriers.
-Students are introduced to the idea that an equals sign, rather than just being the answer to a question as in basic arithmetic, means that two sides are equivalent, and can be manipulated together.
-They also learn how numbers, variables, and words can be used in the same ways.
+As an intermediate stage after arithmetic, pre-algebra helps students pass specific conceptual barriers.
+Students are introduced to the idea that an equals sign, rather than just being the answer to a question as in basic arithmetic, means that two sides are equivalent and can be manipulated together.
+They may also learn how numbers, variables, and words can be used in the same ways.

 Subjects

 Subjects taught in a pre-algebra course may include: